xianghui/javascript101/content/lessons/2-2-arrow-functions.md

 ```

 If there is only 1 parameter, the enclosing `( )` for the parameter is optional.
-However, if there is no parameter, we have to put it so that there is no syntax
+However, if there is no parameter, we have to put `( )` so that there is no
-error.
+syntax error.

 ```javascript
 const printMessage = msg => {